 Knocking him over the cliff can be pretty challenging (thus appropriately matching the skilled player’s needs).
 If you deal too much damage, you may kill him before you push him over, so you have to be delicate.

-One reward: Two Level 1 Key Spheres.
-These are valuable for these players (who we know are skilled already), giving them an opportunity to start taking advantage of the sphere grid’s various interesting decisions.
-This could influence the way they travel on the sphere grid which could make the game more challenging or easier, depending on what they choose.
+One reward: Two Valuable Level 1 Key Spheres.
+They could influence the way players travel on the sphere grid which could make the game more challenging or easier, depending on what they choose.
 Either way, it’s an exciting decision that is nice to be in a skilled player’s hands.
 (A novice player might not be able to handle this decision so early.)

 One reward is a free Chocobo, allowing them to skip some battles and speed into the next section of the game (again great negative feedback – they’ve proven their good at the game, they don’t need these battles to level and skipping them may balance their level for the next section to make it a little harder for them).